October 29, 2024

 Remember to research and explore all available options to find the best solution for your specific financial situation.

-Debunk Common Myths About California Debt Relief
+Debunking California Debt Relief Myths

 Let's be real – facing debt is stressful enough without the added burden of confusing myths.
 We're here to set the record straight about debt relief in California.

-Credit Scores and Asset Loss
+Myths About Credit Scores and Asset Loss

 One pervasive myth is that debt relief always leads to a dramatic drop in your credit score.
 While some options might temporarily impact your score, it's not a universal truth.
 For example, according to CBS News, missing payments can be more damaging to your credit score than settling a debt for a lower amount.
 It really depends on your specific situation and the chosen debt relief method.